niallos11/devops-blog/README.md

 ### Deployment:

-## Github
+- The site was build using CodeAnywhere
+- The site was deployed to GitHub.

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed to Heroku.
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://devopsblog-9ee0000374f1.herokuapp.com/